iTwin/synchronization-manifest-api-sample/README.md

     - Post Logout Urls: `http://localhost:3000/signout-oidc`

 1. Open two terminal tabs.
-1. In first terminal tab navigate to `./synchronization-manifest-api-sample/AccessTokenGenerator`.
+1. In first terminal tab navigate to `./ExternalStorageDrive`.
-1. Run `yarn install` to install the required dependencies.
+1. Run `yarn` to install the required dependencies.
-1. Run `yarn build` to build the code.
+1. Run `yarn run build` to build the code.
-1. Run `yarn start` to start the server.
+1. Run `yarn run start` to start the server.
-1. In the second terminal tab navigate to `./synchronization-manifest-api-sample/Portal`.
+1. In the second terminal tab navigate to `./Portal`.
-1. Run `yarn install` to install the required dependencies.
+1. Run `yarn` to install the required dependencies.
-1. Run `yarn start` to start the portal.
+1. Run `yarn run start` to start the portal.
 1. Navigate to localhost:3000 (default port) in your browser.

+## Code overview

+Code is documented to help user understand how data is being used from each API call, how authorization workflow is implemented, what is the purpose of each page and some other minor details.

+We encourage user to understand how OAuth2 authorization workflow is implemented.
+In this code sample, authentication flow implementation details can be found at src/auth files.

+src/components is where most of the application logic is written.
+Component namings are self-explanatory, refer to each for further explanations of each API call and how the data is used.

 ## Code sample introduction